 Until now, healthcare has followed a ‘reactive approach.’
-Medicines, medical procedures, and lifestyle changes are prescribed to the patients only after they get sick.
+Healthcare professionals prescribe medicines, medical procedures, and lifestyle changes to the patients only when they get sick.
 Although this approach is helpful for treating diseases, it isn’t beneficial to prevent them.
-To significantly improve the quality of patients’ lives, medical practitioners must move beyond this approach and empower patients to take action before the symptoms manifest.
+To significantly improve the quality of patients’ lives, medical practitioners must move beyond this approach.
+They must empower patients to take action before the symptoms manifest.

-If patients can be made aware of how their daily activities and habits impact their health, they can adopt a preventative approach accordingly.
+Patients can adopt a preventative approach accordingly if they can be aware of how their daily activities and habits impact their health.
 But to enable patients to make healthy life choices, an intelligent mechanism based on AI ML solutions is needed.
-This mechanism can track changes in a patient’s position on the health spectrum and encourage them to make better health decisions.
+This mechanism can track changes in a patient’s position on the health spectrum.
+It can then encourage them to make better health decisions.

 Bearing in mind the development of an intelligent health-tracking mechanism, Dr. Ramesh Jain, professor in information and computer sciences at University of California, Irvine, conceived the personal health navigation model in 2019.